 When we advise this, the clients often ask what happens if it doesn’t work.
 Then, we ask them a question: would you really want to work for someone who expects you not to have a life outside work?

-Today’s world is fast-moving, unpredictable, and life is full of obstacles and surprises.
+Today’s world is fast-moving, and unpredictable, and life is full of obstacles and surprises.
 Do not get discouraged by those who live to work – they don’t know your story!
+And you’ve got a chance to tell it.

 If you’d like to read more content like this, check out other articles on our Blog page.